Bounty hunter: Laws and regulation

 In the United States legal system, the 1873 U.S. Supreme Court case Taylor v.
 Taintor, 16 Wall (83 U.S. 366, 21 L.Ed.
 287), is cited as having established that the person into whose custody an accused is remanded as part of the accuser's bail has sweeping rights to that person.
 Though this may have been accurate at the time the decision was reached, the portion cited was obiter dictum and has no binding precedential value.

 As of 2008, four states, Illinois, Kentucky, Oregon, and Wisconsin, prohibit the practice, as they have abolished commercial bail bonds and banned the commercial bail bonds industry within their borders.
 As of 2012, Nebraska and Maine similarly prohibit surety bail bonds.
 The states of Texas and California require a license to engage in bounty hunting while other states may have no restrictions.

 There have been some states that have rolled out specific laws that govern bounty hunting.
-For example, Minnesota laws provide that a bounty hunter cannot drive a white, black, maroon, or dark green vehicle, or wear any colors that are reserved for the police in the state (e.g. maroon, which is worn by the Minnesota Highway Patrol).
+For example, Minnesota laws provide that a bounty hunter cannot drive a white, black, maroon, or dark green vehicle, or wear any colors that are reserved for the police in the state (e.g. maroon, which is worn by the Minnesota State Patrol).

 Connecticut

-The State of Connecticut has a detailed licensing process which requires any person who wants to engage in the business as a bail enforcement agent (bounty hunter) to first obtain a professional license from the Commissioner of Public Safety; specifically detailing that "No person shall, as surety on a bond in a criminal proceeding or as an agent of such surety, engage in the business of taking or attempting to take into custody the principal on the bond who has failed to appear in court and for whom a re-arrest warrant or capias has been issued unless such person is licensed as a bail enforcement agent".
-Connecticut has strict standards which require bail enforcement agents to pass an extensive background check and, while engaging in fugitive recovery operations, wear a uniform, notify the local police barrack, wear a badge, and only carry licensed and approved firearms, including handguns and long guns which are permitted.
-Recently, the Connecticut State Police converted its bail enforcement agent licensing unit to reflect the role bail enforcement agents play in the Connecticut criminal justice system; placing them in the newly defined Department of Emergency Services and Public Protection.
+The State of Connecticut has a detailed licensing process which requires any person who wants to engage in the business as a bail enforcement agent, (BEA) (bounty hunter) to first obtain a professional license from the Commissioner of Public Safety; specifically detailing that "No person shall, as surety on a bond in a criminal proceeding or as an agent of such surety, engage in the business of taking or attempting to take into custody the principal on the bond who has failed to appear in court and for whom a re-arrest warrant or capias has been issued unless such person is licensed as a bail enforcement agent".
+Connecticut has strict standards which require bail enforcement agents (BEAs) to pass an extensive background check and, while engaging in fugitive recovery operations, wear a uniform, notify the local police barrack, wear a badge, and only carry licensed and approved firearms, including handguns and long guns which are permitted.
+Recently, the Connecticut State Police converted its bail enforcement agent licensing unit to reflect the role bail enforcement agents (BEAs) play in the Connecticut criminal justice system; placing them in the newly defined Department of Emergency Services and Public Protection.

 Several schools in Connecticut have obtained certification by the Connecticut State Police to pre-license bail enforcement agents in a minimum of 20 hours of criminal justice training and a minimum of eight hours of firearms training.
 Some of the more advanced schools offer specialized training in the area of tactical firearms to prepare BEAs for conducting dangerous recovery operations.